neuropsychology/Neuropsydia.py/README.rst

     :align: center
     :alt: neuropsydia python for research

-A Python module for creating experiments, tasks and questionnaires.
+A Python Module for Creating Experiments, Tasks and Questionnaires.
 --------------

 +------------------+-------------------------------------------------------------+